openstack/cinder/doc/source/configuration/block-storage/drivers/windows-smb-volume-driver.rst

 * suitable for a various range of deployment types and sizes

-The ``cinder-volume`` service as well as the required Python components will be installed directly onto designated Windows nodes (prefferably the ones exposing the shares).
+The ``cinder-volume`` service as well as the required Python components will be installed directly onto designated Windows nodes (preferably the ones exposing the shares).

 Common deployment scenarios